 When my husband and I decided to homeschool our children, I was worried about not being able to provide enough socialization.
 I live in Roanoke, Texas, a small suburb between Dallas and Fort Worth, and the few homeschooling moms I knew drove miles for park days, field trips, and special events.
 I hate driving to the grocery store, so this routine did not appeal to me.
 There had to be enough local homeschooling families to support activities close to home.
-Besides, how could my family forge strong relationships with people half way across the metroplex?
-The distance would prohibit last minute play dates and impromptu sleepovers -- fun parts of childhood friendships.
+Besides, how could my family forge strong relationships with people halfway across the metroplex?
+The distance would prohibit last-minute play dates and impromptu sleepovers -- fun parts of childhood friendships.
 We needed to connect and socialize with homeschoolers in our area.
 I wanted a local group.
+So I started one.

 Starting a local homeschool support group can be intimidating; having to advertise, manage, and organize events is overwhelming.
 Active homeschooling families have busy schedules and virtually no free time.
 Another big commitment can seem impossible, but the rewards make it worth the effort.
 If you have ever considered starting a local homeschool support group, here are some tips to keep in mind:

 Don’t let starting a support group interfere with teaching, family, church, or other responsibilities.
 If the support group needs to take the backseat during Christmas, be upfront with your members and tell them you cannot commit to anything during December, but they are welcome to plan events without you during that time.
 If you have to miss a park day, do it.
 Keep the number of events minimal.
 A bi-monthly park day and one outing per month are enough for most groups.
-Maintain a balance that makes your family and your homeschool group compliment one another.
+Maintain a balance that makes your family and your homeschool group complement one another.

 If you’re lucky enough to have a large homeschool group in a neighboring city, contact the director and tell her your plans.
 She will probably have great advice.
 When I contacted Karen Matlock, director of Horizons Homeschool Group in Grapevine, Texas, she informed me that other surrounding cities had spin-off groups.
 She was thrilled to let me advertise the Roanoke Homeschool Group on Horizon’s email loop.
 She also helped me create an email loop for my new group.
 If you want to post messages, calendars, updates, and photos online, go to smartgroups.com or groups.yahoo.com.
 In a few easy steps, you can create a free email loop for members to join.

 Whether or not you have a parent organization for your local group, advertising is important.
-The library is usually allows posting notices if you ask nicely.
+The library usually allows posting notices if you ask nicely.
 There may be a bulletin board or a resource area for flyers.
 Newspapers often feature a community bulletin board or calendar where they list upcoming events.
 Call your local papers and find out how they prefer to receive press releases, then type up the when, where, why, who, and what about your first meeting or event.
 Submit it to the editor a few weeks before your event.
 Your city may also have a community cable channel.
 The local librarian or city hall receptionist should be able to tell you whom to contact about this advertising venue.
 Explain to the cable coordinator that yours is a non-profit group, new to the community, and request they post your press release on television for a week.
 These are ways to advertise without spending money.
 Once your group is established, you may want to boost promotions with tee shirts, bumper stickers, or book bags.

 Scheduling events and delegating responsibilities can be challenging.
-Try planning a mom’s morning at a local coffee shop, no children allowed, and ask the members what the best time would be for park day.
+Try planning a mom’s morning at a local coffee shop, no children allowed, and ask the members what the best time would be for a park day.
 Not everyone will agree, but the two main considerations will be your attendance, as the group leader, and the majority’s preference.
 Brainstorm special events and field trips for the next semester, and get commitments for help with planning and hosting.
 Make sure you have everyone’s phone number, names, email addresses, and children’s ages for your records.
 Try to hold a mom’s meeting at least once a semester.

 Where will all of your events take place?
 Again, call your city and ask for use of a room in the community center or library.
 Always mention your group name and that you are a non-profit community support group for homeschooling families.
-If you have no success with the city and library, churches sometimes allow use of their facilities for homeschool groups.
+If you have no success with the city and library, churches sometimes allow the use of their facilities for homeschool groups.
 Wherever you meet, be sure to ask for a list of clean up responsibilities, what’s off limits, and where to take the garbage after the meeting.
 Have a few moms in the group sign up to stay late and help clean.
 Good relations are imperative to making your group successful.
 You need community support and respect, so be sure to do your best to earn it.
 Send thank you emails or notes to everyone who helps your group.

-You will have to establish deadlines for event sign ups and require prepayment if tickets are to be purchased.
+You will have to establish deadlines for event sign-ups and require prepayment if tickets are to be purchased.
 It is discouraging to not be reimbursed for tickets you prepaid for.
 Don’t put yourself in a bad situation.
 Make prepayment mandatory.
 Request cash or a check made out to the event instead of passing checks through your personal bank account.

-Keep monthly calendars in a three ring binder, and file a clear page protector for each scheduled event behind the appropriate month.
+Keep monthly calendars in a three-ring binder, and file a clear page protector for each scheduled event behind the appropriate month.
 List the members who will attend, whether or not they have paid for the event, or their responsibility (i.e., clean up, potluck dish, craft hostess, games hostess, etc.) on an event sign up form.
 Keep an envelope stapled to event forms for ticket purchases, if applicable.
 As members pay, mark the event form accordingly and secure their payment in the envelope, inside the page protector.
 A few days before a field trip or activity, send a group email listing the responsibilities and who has signed up to attend.
 Request a final RSVP.